nilsmango/project7III/content/tap/manual/_index.md

 #### Tracks Bar
 The top bar showing the tracks of your Live project.
 Navigate between tracks by swiping.
 To select a track, tap on it.
-Long-press opens the tracks context menu where you can delete tracks, add tracks, go to the [Options](#options) or [Encoders](#encoders-view).
+A long-press opens the track’s context menu where you can delete tracks, add tracks, go to the [Options](#options) or [Encoders](#encoders-view).

 #### Footer Bar
 A deep dive into the buttons of the footer bar.
 Left to right.
 The footer bar is present in all the pages except the Options View.